rfjakob/gocryptfs/README.md

 Testing
 -------

-gocryptfs comes with is own test suite, run it using `./test.bash`.
+gocryptfs comes with is own test suite that is constantly expanded as features are added.
+Run it using `./test.bash`.
+It takes about 30 seconds and requires FUSE as it mounts several test filesystems.

-In addition, i have ported `xfstests` to FUSE, the result is the [fuse-xfstests](https://github.com/rfjakob/fuse-xfstests) project. gocryptfs passes the "generic" tests with one exception, results:  [XFSTESTS.md](XFSTESTS.md)
+In addition, I have ported `xfstests` to FUSE, the result is the [fuse-xfstests](https://github.com/rfjakob/fuse-xfstests) project. gocryptfs passes the "generic" tests with one exception, results:  [XFSTESTS.md](XFSTESTS.md)